actions/starter-workflows/README.md

 ## How to test templates before publishing

 ### Disable template for public
-The author should add a `labels` array in the `properties.json` file with a label `preview`.
-This would hide the template from GitHub UX.
+The template author adds a `labels` array in the template's `properties.json` file with a label `preview`.
+This will hide the template from users, unless user uses query parameter `preview=true` in the URL.
 Example `properties.json` file:
 ```json
 {